webberr/2020-projects/README.md

   - Create a list of links and resources
   - Create duplicate secure demos of existing popular tutorials
 - Outline Security Framework to evaluate team security maturity
+- Continue studying for AWS Certified Solutions Architect - Associate starting in December 2019
+- Start studying for CSSLP from January to March and follow up with progress